4DTV

-4DTV is a proprietary broadcasting standard and technology for digital cable broadcasting and C-band/Ku-band satellite dishes from Motorola, using General Instrument's DigiCipher II for encryption.
-It can tune in both analog VideoCipher II and digital DCII satellite channels.
+4DTV is a proprietary television broadcasting standard and technology for digital cable broadcasting and satellite television from Motorola, using General Instrument's DigiCipher II for encryption.
+It was designed to use both analog VideoCipher II and digital DCII channels.

 History

 4DTV technology was originally developed in 1997 (the same year that DigiCipher was developed) by General Instrument/NextLevel and Motorola, now a division of ARRIS.
-The 4DTV format is contemporary to the DVB-based digital television broadcast standard but its completion came before that of DVB and thus it is similar but incompatible with the DVB standard.
-The DigiCipher 2 encryption system is used in digital channels much like the VideoCipher and VideoCipher II systems were used for analog encrypted transmissions.
-By the time when analogue VideoCipher II channels are switched to digital, all of the remaining VCII-encrypted channels (excluding in the clear) are transitioned to DigiCipher II on all satellites that carries either in the clear or VideoCipher II/II+/RS-encrypted channels.
+The 4DTV format is contemporary to the DVB-based digital television broadcast standard but its completion came before that of DVB and thus it is incompatible.

 On December 31, 2010, Motorola abandoned support for 4DTV after 13 years when it was developed.
-This made all of the receivers to redirect to AMC-18 (also known as W5/X4 on the 4DTV system) instead of its other satellites that carried analog/VCII channels.

-On August 24, 2016, at 9:18 AM EST, Headend In The Sky (the provider for 4DTV/DigiCipher II programming) transitioned to DVB-S2 (MPEG-2/256 QAM), meaning that support for 4DTV ended on that date.
+On August 24, 2016, at 9:18 a.m.
+EST, Headend In The Sky (the primary provider for 4DTV/DigiCipher II programming) transitioned to DVB-S2 (MPEG-2/256 QAM), meaning that support for 4DTV on TVRO systems ended on that date.
+Shaw Direct ended 4DTV DBS service one year later as part of the transition to full HD, effectively ending the 4DTV era.

 Usage

-4DTV is designed for C-band/Ku-band based satellite dishes (both TVRO/direct-broadcast) in conjunction with the DigiCipher II system (for digital standard definition/high definition signals) and the VideoCipher II system (for analog signals).
-It is also used on Canada's Shaw Direct (previously known as Star Choice) until 2017 when standard definition broadcasting ended in favour of HDTV exclusively, making the receivers obsolete.
+4DTV is designed for C-band/Ku-band satellite dishes (both TVRO/direct-broadcast) in conjunction with the DigiCipher II system (for digital SD and HD signals) and the VideoCipher II system (for analog signals).
+It was also used on Canada's Shaw Direct (previously known as Star Choice) until the transition to full HD.
+Standard DigiCipher II continues to be used on Shaw Direct to this day.

 Receiver/Decoders

-4DTV receivers were designed to receive analog NTSC (except the DSR-905) in the clear or VideoCipherII channels and feeds, as well as digital Digicipher 2 channels as a TVRO satellite system on both C and Ku band-powered satellite dishes.
+4DTV receivers were designed to receive analog NTSC (except the DSR-905) in the clear or VideoCipher and DigiCipher encrypted channels and feeds as a TVRO satellite system on both C and Ku band satellite dishes.

-Four models are available, either new or refurbished:
+Four models were produced, all of which have been discontinued: